microsoft/OpenTypeDesignVariationAxisTags/Proposals/GuidanceForAxisDetails.md

 # Guidance for Axis Details

-The [ProposalSummary.md](Proposal Summary) form has a section for you to provide draft text for details about an axis that would be published as the description of the axis in the registry.
+The [Proposal Summary](ProposalSummary.md) form has a section for you to provide draft text for details about an axis that would be published as the description of the axis in the registry.
 This file provides guidance regarding each of the fields of information that are included in the description of a registered axis.

 ## Tag
-The proposed tag must be unique, different from other registered axis tags, and must conform to the [https://www.microsoft.com/typography/otspec/dvaraxisreg.htm](syntactic requirements) for axis tags described in the OpenType spec.
+The proposed tag must be unique, different from other registered axis tags, and must conform to the [syntactic requirements](https://www.microsoft.com/typography/otspec/dvaraxisreg.htm) for axis tags described in the OpenType spec.

 ## Name